Maybach: 1909–1940: Early history

-Wilhelm Maybach was technical director of the Daimler-Motoren-Gesellschaft (DMG) until he left in 1907.
-On 23 March 1909, he founded the new company, Luftfahrzeug-Motorenbau GmbH (literally "Aircraft Engine Building Company"), with his son Karl Maybach as director.
-In 1912, they renamed it to Maybach-Motorenbau GmbH ("Maybach Engine Construction Company").
-The company originally developed and manufactured diesel and petrol engines for Zeppelins, and then rail cars.
-Its Maybach Mb.IVa was used in aircraft and airships of World War I.
+Wilhelm Maybach was the technical director of the Daimler-Motoren-Gesellschaft (DMG) until he left in 1907.
+On 23 March 1909, he founded the new company, Luftfahrzeug-Motorenbau GmbH (literally "Aircraft Engine Manufacturing Company"), with his son Karl Maybach as director.
+In 1912, they renamed it to Maybach-Motorenbau GmbH ("Maybach Engine Manufacturing Company").
+Maybach originally developed and manufactured diesel and petrol engines for German Zeppelins, and then rail cars.
+Its Maybach Mb.IVa was used in German aircraft and airships of World War I.

-The company first built an experimental car in 1919, introduced as a production model two years later at the Berlin Motor Show.
-Between 1921 and 1940, the company produced a variety of opulent vehicles, now regarded as classics.
-The company also continued to build heavy-duty diesel engines for marine and rail purposes.
+In 1919, Maybach built an experimental car, introduced as a production model two years later at the Berlin Motor Show.
+Between 1921 and 1940, Maybach produced a variety of opulent vehicles, now regarded as classics.
+Maybach continued to build heavy-duty diesel engines for marine and rail purposes.

-Maybach had a British subsidiary, Maybach Gears Ltd, that specialised in gearboxes.
+Maybach had a British subsidiary, Maybach Gears Ltd., that specialised in gearboxes.
 In 1938, in conjunction with Dr Henry Merritt, they produced a gearbox and steering system – the 'Merritt-Maybach' – for the abortive Nuffield A.16E1 Cruiser tank design.

 1940–1945

 During the Second World War, Maybach produced the engines for most of Nazi Germany's tanks and half-tracks.
-These included almost all the production tank engines through Panzer I, II, III, IV and V, the Tiger I and II (Maybach HL230) and other heavy tanks: and also engines for half-tracks such as the Sd.Kfz.
+These included almost all the production tank engines for the Panzer I, II, III, IV and V, the Tiger I and II (Maybach HL230) and other heavy tanks.
+Maybach built engines for half-tracks such as the Sd.Kfz.
 251 personnel carrier and prime movers like the Sd.Kfz.
-9. The engine plant was one of several industries targeted at Friedrichshafen.
+9. The engine plant was one of several industries targeted by allied bombers at Friedrichshafen, leading to the establishment of an underground factory (codenamed "Richard I") under Radobýl mountain in Central Bohemia.

-After WW II, the factory performed some repair work, but automotive production was never restarted, and some 20 years later, the company was renamed MTU Friedrichshafen.
+After WWII, the factory performed some repair work, but automotive production was never restarted.
+Some 20 years later, Maybach was renamed MTU Friedrichshafen.

 1960s

 Daimler-Benz purchased the company in 1960.
 Post-1960, the company was mainly used to make special editions of Mercedes cars in the W108 and W116 model range, which were virtually hand built.
-These cars however carried the Mercedes badge and serial numbers.
+These cars carried the Mercedes badge and serial numbers.

 Rolls-Royce Power Systems AG, based in Friedrichshafen, used to manufacture the commercial Maybach diesel engines under the MTU brand through its subsidiary MTU Friedrichshafen GmbH.